adam-gipril/chef-scheduler/README.md

 ```

 Nodemon is configured to run node registered with `ts-node`, so changes to TypeScript files
-directly will trigger a restart of the server.Dev
+will trigger a restart of the server.

 ### Debugging